haylee360/eds220-2024-sections/README.md

 # EDS 220 Discussion Sections Repository

-This repository hosts all the work completed by [YOUR NAME HERE] during the discussion sections of EDS 220 - *Working with Environmental Datasets*.
+This repository hosts all the work completed by Haylee Oyler during the discussion sections of EDS 220 - *Working with Environmental Datasets*.

 ## Course Information